 For questions about the Hill meetings, please contact Sarah Goodwin at firstname.lastname@example.org.

 The National Safe and Healthy Housing Coalition is a broad, voluntary coalition of over 300 organizations working to improve housing conditions nationwide through education and outreach to key national stakeholders and federal public decision makers.

 Wednesday, February 27, 2019

-- Litigations against paint manufacturers: the California experience and status, and other state litigation efforts
+- Litigations against paint manufacturers: the California experience and other state litigation efforts

 - The CAPABLE intervention model for older adults